opencv/opencv/doc/tutorials/imgproc/histograms/template_matching/template_matching.markdown

     -   Loads an input image and a image patch (*template*)
     -   Perform a template matching procedure by using the OpenCV function **Imgproc.matchTemplate()** with any of the 6 matching methods described before.
 The user can choose the method by entering its selection in the Trackbar.
+If a mask is supplied, it will only be used for the methods that support masking
     -   Normalize the output of the matching procedure
     -   Localize the location with higher matching probability
     -   Draw a rectangle around the area corresponding to the highest match